oliverlloyd/jmeter-ec2/README.md

 ## Execution Instructions (for UNIX based OSs)
 1. Create a project directory on your machine.
-For example: `/home/username/jmeter-ec2/`.
-This is the working dir for the script.
+For example: `/home/username/myproject/`.

-2. Download all files from [https://github.com/oliverlloyd/jmeter-ec2](https://github.com/oliverlloyd/jmeter-ec2) and place them in the root directory created above and then extract the file example-project.zip to give a template directory structure for your project.
+2. Download all files from [https://github.com/oliverlloyd/jmeter-ec2](https://github.com/oliverlloyd/jmeter-ec2) and place them in a suitable directory and then extract the file example-project.zip to give a template directory structure for your project.

 3. Edit the file jmeter-ec2.properties, each value listed below must be set:

-    `LOCAL_HOME="[Your local project directory, created above, eg. /home/username/jmeter-ec2]"` The script needs to know a location remotely where it can read and write data from while it runs.

   `REMOTE_HOME="/tmp"` # This value can be left as the default unless you have a specific requirement to change it This is the location where the script will execute the test from - it is not important as it will only exist for the duration of the test.

 	`AMI_ID="[A linix based AMI, eg. ami-e1e8d395]"`
 	(only in ec2 mode) Recommended AMIs provided.
 Both Java and JMeter are installed by the script and are not required.